fostn/uosint/README.md

 # uosint
-Uosint is a versatile Instagram OSINT tool for gathering valuable insights and information from Instagram profiles, posts, and comments.
-Extract sensitive data, analyze user activities .
+Uosint is an Instagram OSINT (Open-Source Intelligence) tool for gathering valuable insights and information from Instagram profiles, posts, and comments.
+With Uosint, you can extract sensitive data, analyze user activities, and leverage the power of Chat GPT AI to perform advanced data analysis.

 # Features

 - Check for sensitive comments